Max200000-debug/Client-server/README.md

 Regards

 Thanks for reading and analyzing my project.
-If there are any problems or issues, do not hesitate to contact me at massimo.aureli@[uha.fr](http://uha.fr/), I'll answer as soon as possible.
+If there are any problems or issues, do not hesitate to contact me, I'll answer as soon as possible.

 I wish you a happy new year, with best wishes. 🥂